Before you install SONiC on your switch, make sure the switch is supported.

 This topic describes installing SONiC onto an ONIE-enabled NVIDIA Spectrum switch with a Spectrum-family ASIC.
 If you plan on installing SONiC onto a switch from a different manufacturer, you can get the image from the Azure GitHub site.
 But the installation steps are the same.

 The installation uses ONIE, the Open Network Install Environment, which is a boot loader for installing open network operating systems.

-The NVIDIA Mellanox install images are available here.
-Once you download the image, you can install SONiC from a USB drive or over the network.
+The NVIDIA Mellanox install images are available through your NVIDIA sales team.
+Once you get the image, you can install SONiC from a USB drive or over the network.

 Prepare to Install the SONiC Image

 The switch may already have ONIE or another network operating system installed.
 In order to install SONiC on it, follow the preparatory steps below before you start installing SONiC.

 Using a SONiC release earlier than 201811 might require upgrades to the BIOS and ONIE.
 For instructions, please contact your switch manufacturer.